youwen5/web/routes/software/+epilogue.typ

 = Triage

-- #todo Implement the #quote[prefixes] system.
+- #todo Implement the "prefixes" system.
 Basically, rather than classifying pages based on their directory (e.g. `/blog` contains all blog posts), I’d like to prefix the source file to tell Epilogue what kind of page it is.
 Right now, the prefix `+` is already used for all